-- C) File a claim for relocation payments within 18 months of the later: - (1) The date you vacate the property acquired by the Authority, Or - (2) The date that the Authority has paid the acquisition cost of your current dwelling (usually the close of escrow on State's acquisition)
+C) File a claim for relocation payments within 18 months of the later:

+(2) The date that the Authority has paid the acquisition cost of your current dwelling (usually the close of escrow on State's acquisition)

 You will not be eligible to receive any relocation payments until the Authority has actually made the first written offer to purchase the property.
 Also, you will receive at least 90 days' written notice before you must move.